ibm-cloud-docs/openshift/openshift_clusters.md

 1. [Create or upgrade your account to a billable account ({{site.data.keyword.cloud_notm}} Pay-As-You-Go or Subscription)](https://cloud.ibm.com/registration/).

-2. [Set up an API key for Red Hat OpenShift on IBM Cloud](/docs/openshift?topic=openshift-users#api_key) in the region and resource groups that you want to create clusters.
+2. [Set up an API key for Red Hat OpenShift on IBM Cloud](/docs/openshift?topic=openshift-users#api_key) in the region and resource groups where you want to create clusters.
 Assign the API key with the appropriate service and infrastructure permissions to create clusters.<p class="tip">Are you the account owner?
 You already have the necessary permissions!
 When you create a cluster, the API key for that region and resource group is set with your credentials.</p>

   **Services**:
     * [**Administrator** platform role](/docs/openshift?topic=openshift-users#platform) for {{site.data.keyword.containerlong_notm}} at the account level.